tarekeldeeb/tajweed-embeddings/README.md

 ### 🧩 Embedding Vector Layout

-Each character in the text → one vector:
+Each phoneme (1+ character) in the text → one vector:

 ```text
 ┌───────────────────────────────────────────────────────────────────────────────┐